 Joep Geraedts was one of the founders and the first chairman of the Eugène Dubois Foundation.
 We recently received the sad news that Joep passed away on 25 December 2022.
 Joep was born in 1948 in Swalmen.
-After high school he studied Biology at the Catholic University of Nijmeg
+After high school he studied Biology at the Catholic University of Nijmegen.
+He

 Lecture Monday 14 November, 20:00 Frans Palm Lecture Hall, Tongersestraat 53 Prof. Frans de Waal Director of Living Links Center of the Yerkes National Primate Research Center Registration You can register here How different are men and women?
 Are differences due to nature or nurture?